cjdbarlow/bedside-notebook/management/resp/olv.md

 ###Isolation with Double-Lumen Tube
+> Remember to re-check isolation after repositioning the patient

+Confirmation of position:
+* Clinical
+	* Insert DLT
+	* Inflate bronchial cuff
+	* Connect circuit directly to bronchial lumen
+	* Confirm ventilation on bronchial side, and not on tracheal side
+	* Connect circuit to tracheal lumen
+	* Inflate tracheal cuff until there is no leak
+	* Confirm breath sounds on tracheal side, and not on bronchial side
+* Bronchoscopic
+	* Insert DLT
+	* Inflate tracheal cuff
+	* Confirm tracheal intubation with CO<sub>2</sub>
+	* Bronchoscope down tracheal lumen and identify carina
+	Identify trifurcation of RUL if right-sided.
+	* Inflate bronchial cuff under vision
+	Aim to see narrow rim of blue cuff visible in the main bronchus.
+	* If right-sided DLT, pass bronchoscope down bronchial lumen and confirm that the RUL ventilation port is aligned with the RUL bronchus

+Isolation:
 * Confirm DLT positioning
 * Clamp DLT proximally on side to be deflated
 * Open DLT to air, distal to the clamp, on the side to be deflated